 Avocados are an amazing superfood with a rich flavor and an impressive list of health benefits.
-Here’s why they are so healthy and some seriously good reasons to get more of them into your diet.
+Here’s why avocado is healthy and some seriously good reasons to get more of them into your diet.

-To start with, this big green, great tasting multivitamin source is rich in the prime antioxidants vitamin C and vitamin E. They contain good levels of most of the B vitamins, including thiamine, riboflavin, niacin, pyridoxine, pantothenic acid and folate.
-And avocados are full of the often difficult to obtain vitamin K that helps build strong bones and maintain a healthy cardiovascular system.
+Avocados are rich in the prime antioxidants vitamin C and vitamin E, they contain good levels of most of the B vitamins are full of the often difficult to obtain vitamin K that helps build strong bones and maintain a healthy cardiovascular system.

 The Anti-Inflammatory Superfood

-Along with oleic acid and phytosterols, avocados contain the essential omega-3 fat alpha-linolenic acid and rare polyhydroxylated fatty alcohols (PSAs), proven to reduce UV damage and inflammation in our skin (Polyhydroxylated fatty alcohols derived from avacado suppress inflammatory response).
+Along with oleic acid and phytosterols, avocados contain the essential omega-3 fat alpha-linolenic acid and rare polyhydroxylated fatty alcohols (PSAs), proven to reduce UV damage and inflammation in our skin.

-In addition to all of the beneficial fat based nutritional factors listed above, avocados are also a rich source of antioxidant and anti-inflammatory carotenoids like alpha-carotene, beta-carotene, beta-cryptoxantin, lutein and zeaxanthin.
+In addition to this beneficial fat based nutrition, avocados are also a rich source of antioxidant and anti-inflammatory carotenoids like alpha-carotene, beta-carotene, beta-cryptoxantin, lutein and zeaxanthin.
 These carotenoids are fat-soluble and having avocado with other carotenoid rich vegetables, like carrots and leafy greens, greatly increases our digestive system’s absorption of their antioxidant nutrients as well.

 Put simply, avocado is one of the healthiest things you can put into your next salad.
 Not only for all of the health benefits already listed, but also to maximize the nutrition of everything else they are eaten with.